-STRATEGIC PLAN
+ENVISION RIVERSIDE 2025 STRATEGIC PLAN ALIGNMENT

-The Inclusionary Housing Workshop aligns with Strategic Priority No. 2 - Community Well-Being.
-The Workshop aligns with Goal 2.1 - Facilitate the development of a quality and diverse housing supply that is available and affordable to a wide range of income levels.
-The Workshop also aligns with Strategic Priority No. 5 - High Performing Government and Goal 5.3 Enhance communication and collaboration with community members to improve transparency, build public trust, and encourage shared decision-making.
+The Proposed Amendments align with Strategic Priority No. 2 - Community Well-Being, and more specifically with Goal 2.1 - Facilitate the development of a quality and diverse housing supply that is available and affordable to a wide range of income levels.
 In addition, the project aligns with the five Cross-Cutting Threads as follows: